 Short History of the Development of Ultrasound in Ob-Gyn

 Learn how ultrasound was applied in the field from the very early days right up to the development of 3 dimensional ultrasound.

 Sophia Smith Collection: Women’s History Manuscripts

 The Sophia Smith Collection at Smith College is an internationally recognized repository of manuscripts, archives, photographs, periodicals, and other primary sources in women's history.
 It was founded in 1942 to be the library's distinctive contribution to the college's mission of education women.
 The collection evolved from a collection of works by women writers into a historical research collection of material documenting the lives and activities of women.
 In 1946 it was named in honor of the founder of Smith College.
-It currently consists of approximately 650 collections of material in manuscript, print, and audiovisual formats.
+It currently consists of more than 700 collections of material in manuscript, print, and audiovisual formats.
 Subject strengths include birth control and reproductive rights, women's rights, suffrage, the contemporary women's movement across race, class, and sexual orientation, US Women working abroad, the arts, the professions, and middle-class family life in nineteenth- and twentieth-century New England.

 "A Thin Blue Line: the History of the Pregnancy Test Kit" - Dewitt Stetten, Jr., Museum of Medical Research (NIH)

 This web site looks at the history of the home pregnancy test—one of the most ubiquitous home healthcare products in America —and examines its place in our culture.

 The Tizzano Museum of Obstetrics, Gynecology, Medical Antiques and Women's Health History